princyi/Rockpaper/README.md

 # Rockpaper
 PYTHON LANGUAGE
-Slight Rock,Paper, &amp; Seissor game for Beginner level Project
+Slight Rock,Paper, &amp; Seissor game for Beginner level Project (with the help of only conditional statement)

 Code:-
 import random